abusayed0206/trakt/README.md

 - [wsrv.nl](https://wsrv.nl) for image optimization services
 - [Next.js](https://nextjs.org) for the amazing framework
 - [Tailwind CSS](https://tailwindcss.com) for the utility-first CSS framework
+- [TMDB](https://themoviedb.org) for movie/show metadata

+## Notes

+This projects code is heavily written by Claude Sonnet 4.
+ALso, the documentation is not up to date.
+Please refer to the code for the latest features and updates.